tanmay17061/batch-gpt/README.md

 # Create a custom OpenAI client that points to the batch-gpt server
 client = OpenAI(
-    api_key="dummy_api_key",  # The API key is not used by batch-gpt, but is required by the client base_url="http://localhost:8080/v1"  # Point to your batch-gpt server )
+    api_key="dummy_openai_api_key",  # The API key is not used by batch-gpt, but is required by the client base_url="http://localhost:8080/v1"  # Point to your batch-gpt server )